 Rights for Fathers Seeking Full Custody

-That being said, both parents have equally limited chances of getting full custody if they’re both working full time.
+That being said, both parents have equally limited chances of getting full custody if they work full-time.
 It’s important to note that courts do not prefer to give custody to the mother; instead, they prefer for both parents to share custody.

 Situations in Which a Father Can Expect Full Custody

-A father is likely to be granted full custody of a child if he clearly is the only parent capable of financially supporting the child.
-Depending on the situation, if a father is seeking full custody and the child’s mother has no income or has a very low income, the father may be given full custody while the mother will only receive visitation rights.
+A father is likely to be granted full custody of a child if he is the only parent capable of financially supporting the child.
+Depending on the situation, if a father is seeking full custody and the child’s mother has no income or has a very low income, the father may be given full custody.
+In contrast, the mother will only receive visitation rights.

-A father seeking full custody will also likely be successful if his co-parent has a criminal record or has shown herself to be negligent of the child in the past.
+A father seeking full custody will also likely be successful if his co-parent has a criminal record or has shown herself to be negligent of the child.

 A Father’s Obligations and Options